Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.1a New Beta Release

--  Adding saving sync offset counter to addon settings so that it will not restart at the beginning when the addon is shutdown.
+-  Added saving sync offset counter to addon settings so that it will not restart at the beginning when the addon is shutdown.
 -  Fixed Kodi addon error message in the logs when Mark Watched feature is used.
--  Updated log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.
+-  Updated sync log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.

 v2.0.0.0z New Beta Release